About#

 This page provides a conceptual overview of the general workflow, which forms the core of the PEM methodology and underpins all regional plans.

-By following this structured and data-driven workflow, the PEM methodology ensures reproducibility, transparency, and scientific robustness in the assessment of marine spatial planning outcomes.
+By following this structured and data-driven workflow, the PEM framework ensures reproducibility, transparency, and scientific robustness in the assessment of marine spatial planning outcomes.

 All analytical steps are implemented through R and Python scripts, available in this repository, which can be adapted for different regions and data resolutions.